 - 1) Its large area and round shape requires extra care by the distributor operator in order to prevent overlaping of successive passes which can lead to bleeding. - 2) Since the traffic flow is not as channelized as other roadways, the chips never end up on their flattest side.
-As discussed previously in this manual, this will require more binder to achieve proper embedment. - 3) If the application of the binder is not planned carefully, the binder will "break" before the chips are placed and rolled.
+As discussed previously in this manual, this will require more binder to achieve proper embedment. - 3) If the application of the binder is not planned carefully, the binder will break before the chips are placed and rolled.
 Once the binder breaks, it will be nearly impossible to achieve a good bond between the binder and the aggregate. - 4) The turning movements in the cul-de-sac cause the chips to want to roll over.
 Using an aggregate with a poor gradation or shape can lead to problems with exposed binder as the particles roll over.

-The following figures show the proper way to seal a cul-de-sac to ensure that the chips are placed and rolled before the binder "breaks".
+The following figures show the proper way to seal a cul-de-sac to ensure that the chips are placed and rolled before the binder breaks.
 This process has been observed in the field and has proven to result in good embedment.

-Figure 8.1.
+Figure 11.1.
 Distributor sprays halfway around the perimeter of the cul-de-sac.

-Figure 8.2.
-After backing into positi sprays adjacent to the previous pass
+Figure 11.2.
+After backing into position, the distributor sprays adjacent to the previous pass.

-Figure 8.3.
+Figure 11.3.
 After backing into place, the distributor completes half of the cul-de-sac.
 The chip spreader and rollers begin working.

-Figure 8.4.
-Distributor backs up to p pass and completes spraying around cul-de-sac.
-The spreader and rollers
+Figure 11.4.
+Distributor backs up to previous perimeter pass and completes spraying around the outside of the cul-de-sac.
+The spreader and rollers continue to work.

-Figure 8.5.
-Distributor continues matching up with previous pass around the outer perimeter.
+Figure 11.5.
+Distributor continues matching up with previous pass around the perimeter.
 Spreader and rollers finish the first half of the cul-de-sac.

-Figure 8.6.
-Distributor is ready to m of the cul-de-sac.
-The spreader beg half of the cul-se-sac while the roller
+Figure 11.6.
+Distributor is ready to make its final pass out of the cul-de-sac.
+The spreader begins covering the other half of the cul-de-sac while the roller continues to work.